Home About Nomination Details Nomination Form

 Openness

 The spirit of the Innovative Teaching Showcase has always been to provide open access to academic best practices.
 This began well before the "Creative Commons" and open license movements.
 We have now placed the most appropriate license on each page of the publication, which is: "Attribution-NonCommercial-ShareAlike 4.0 International" (CC BY-NC-ND).
 This means that people may use the materials posted for non-commercial purposes as long as appropriate attribution is provided and the same license is posted with the content wherever it goes.
 To use the content in a more customized way, contact the instructors for permission.
-Some videos are not posted as Creative Commons due to the inclusion of purchased music which holds a different copyright.
+Some recordings are not posted as Creative Commons due to the inclusion of purchased music which holds a different copyright.
 For this reason, "unless otherwise noted" is included in our license description.
 Full details are available on the "Colophon" page of each edition of the Showcase.

 What it Includes